 What USCIS Is Looking For [See above] distinguished reputation

-How to Prove It [See above] Press
+How to Prove the O1B visa Events [See above] Press

 One of the best things to use with Organization proving is guilty by association.
 With this, you show other events put on by the same organization, which also match the criteria.
 For example, guilty by association reference would be saying that your event was at the same skating rink they used for the Olympics.